 A standard method for combining variables to distinguish two categories is linear discriminant analysis (LDA) .
 If y is the vector of scores from all the tools for a particular peptide, it is classified according to the value of the linear discriminant

-1 - μ
+(μ 1 - μ 0)'∑-1 y,

 where μ 0 and μ 1 are the vectors of means for non-epitopes and epitopes, respectively, and ∑ is the average covariance matrix of the scores within the two groups.
 This method is optimal (in the sense of minimizing the probability of misclassification) if the scores have a multivariate normal distribution with the same covariance matrix for epitopes and non-epitopes.
 More sophisticated methods have been developed without the normality assumption, but doubts have been expressed about their advantage .
 The separation between the groups can then be quantified by

 δ2 = (μ1 - μ0)'∑-1(μ 1 - μ0).